MarcoGigante/cutensor-capstone-project/README.md

 ## Author

-This project was developed for the GPU Specialization Capstone Project in the course [CUDA Advanced Libraries](https://www.coursera.org/learn/cuda-advanced-libraries/home/welcome), part of the [CUDA Advanced Libraries](https://www.coursera.org/learn/cuda-advanced-libraries/home/welcome) specialization from Johns Hopkins University on Coursera.
+This project was developed for the GPU Specialization Capstone Project in the course [CUDA Advanced Libraries](https://www.coursera.org/learn/cuda-advanced-libraries/home/welcome), part of the [GPU Programming Specialization](https://www.coursera.org/specializations/gpu-programming) specialization from Johns Hopkins University on Coursera.